abhiabhi0/obsidan-programmerCave/LLD/05 - SOLID - Single Responsibility, Open-Closed Principle.md

 ## Single Responsibility Principle
-- states that a class should do one thing, and therefore it should have only a single reason to change.
+- states that <mark class="hltr-b">a class should do one thing</mark>, and therefore it should have only a single reason to change.
 ![[Pasted image 20240625174445.png]]

 ### Case study - Design a bird